 Most of the physical phenomena we encounter in everyday life are due to the electromagnetic force.
 This course will begin with Coulomb’s law for the force between two charges at rest and introduce the electric field in this context.
 We will then discuss moving charges and the magnetic interaction between electric currents.
 The mathematical formulation of the basic laws in terms of the electric and magnetic fields will allow us to work towards the unified formulation originally given by Maxwell.
 His achievement has, as a gratifying outcome, the description of light as an electromagnetic wave.
 The course will consider both ray-optics and wave-optics descriptions of light.
 Laboratory exercises will emphasize electrical circuits, electronic measuring instruments, optics and optical experiments.
 Three hours of lecture and discussion and one three-hour laboratory per week.

 Requisite: Physics 16 or 23.
 Fall semester: Professor Zajonc and Visiting Professor Bourgeois.
-Spring semester: Professor Jagannathan.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semester: Professor Jagannathan.2023-24: Not offered

 The idea that the same simple physical laws apply equally well in the terrestrial and celestial realms, called the Newtonian Synthesis, is a major intellectual development of the seventeenth century.
 It continues to be of vital importance in contemporary physics.
 In this course, we will explore the implications of this synthesis by combining Newton’s dynamical laws with his Law of Universal Gravitation.
 We will solve a wide range of problems of motion by introducing a small number of additional forces.
 The concepts of work, kinetic energy, and potential energy will then be introduced.
 Conservation laws of momentum, energy, and angular momentum will be discussed, both as results following from the dynamical laws under restricted conditions and as general principles that go well beyond the original context of their deduction.
 Newton’s laws will be applied to a simple continuous medium to obtain a wave equation as an approximation.
 Properties of mechanical waves will be discussed.
 Four hours of lecture and discussion and one three-hour laboratory per week.